SDE-Yash-Agrawal/NeuroNexus/README.md

 # NeuroNexus
-This repository have all my projects, which I have made for my Internship at NeuroNexus.
+This repository have all my projects, which I have made for my Internship at NeuroNexus. <br> Author - Yash Agrawal